bluekitchen/btstack/port/windows-h4-zephyr/README.md

 ## Compile Examples

+With mingw64-w64 installed, just go to the port/windows-h4-zephyr directory and run make

+    $ cd btstack/port/windows-h4-zephyr
     $ make

 Note: When compiling with msys2-32 bit and/or the 32-bit toolchain, compilation fails as `conio.h` seems to be mission.
 Please use msys2-64 bit with the 64-bit toolchain for now.

-## Run example
+## Console Output

-Just run any of the created binaries, e.g.
+When running the examples in the MSYS2 shell, the console input (via btstack_stdin_support) doesn't work.
+It works in the older MSYS and also the regular CMD.exe environment.
+Another option is to install WinPTY and then start the example via WinPTY like this:

-    $ ./le_counter
+    $ winpty ./gatt_counter.exe

-The packet log will be written to /tmp/hci_dump.pklg
+The packet log will be written to hci_dump.pklg